Baker Mayfield Leads Browns to Epic Comeback in Debut vs. Sam Darnold, Jets

 The palpable excitement surrounding the Browns stood in stark contrast to the Jets' situation after the No. 3 overall pick struggled on the national stage.

-Darnold finished 15-of-31 for 169 yards, zero touchdowns and two interceptions, as he consistently struggled to make downfield plays.
+Darnold finished 15-of-31 for 169 yards, zero touchdowns and two interceptions, as he consistently failed to make downfield plays.
 Quincy Enunwa was the only receiver with more than 35 yards, and most of his 57 came after the catch on underneath screens.

 The one bright spot for the Jets offense was a strong rushing attack that saw Bilal Powell run for 73 yards on 14 carries and Isaiah Crowell find the end zone twice against his former team.

+Isaiah Crowell had 2 rushing TDs for the Browns in their last win.
+Crowell has 3 rushing TDs on 27 rushes with the Jets so far this season.
+He had 2 rushing TDs on 206 rushes with the Browns last season. https://t.co/4s4NleOf57

-The two late interceptions from Darnold made it clear he isn't ready to take over games, and New York's best course in the early stages of his development is to remain ahead of the chains with its ground game.
+The two late interceptions from Darnold made it clear he isn't ready to take over games.
+New York's best course in the early stages of his development is to remain ahead of the chains with its ground game.

-This will take some of the pressure of Darnold's shoulders to make downfield plays until he is more comfortable.
+This will take some of the pressure off Darnold's shoulders to make downfield plays until he is more comfortable.

 A conservative approach may also prevent a blowout in the next game against the Jaguars, considering Jacksonville's defense is arguably the league's best and is coming off a victory over Tom Brady and the New England Patriots.
 The Jets will need the rushing attack and short passing game to prevent what could be a step backward from their rookie.